Budapest’s most Popular Thermal Baths

 Crowds of bathers, including many families and tourists, visit the palatial unisex outdoor swimming pool, but due to its size, it never feels overcrowded.
 Turkish-style thermal baths are segregated and are located off to the sides of the pool.

 In warm weather, there is segregated nude sunbathing on the roof.
 Budapest, XIV. Állatkerti út 11–14, in City Park.
 Phone: 00 36 1 363-3210.
-Admission to the thermal baths 4.700 Ft.
-Daily 6am–10pm; some pools close earlier on Sat–Sun.
+Admission to the thermal baths is 4.700 Ft. daily from 6 am to 10 pm; some pools close earlier on Sat-Sun.
 Metro: Széchenyi fürdő (Yellow line).